Kalebu/Plagiarism-checker-Python/README.md

 ```

-## A python library ?
+## A Python Library?

-Would you like to use Python library instead to help you compare strings and documents without spending time writing the vectorizers by your own then take a look at [Pysimilar](https://github.com/Kalebu/pysimilar).
+Would you like to use a Python library instead to help you compare strings and documents without spending time writing the vectorizers by yourself, then take a look at [Pysimilar](https://github.com/Kalebu/pysimilar).

 ## Explore it

-Explore it and twist it to your own use case, in case of any question feel free to reach me out directly *isaackeinstein(at)gmail.com*
+Explore it and twist it to your own use case.
+In case of any questions feel free to reach me directly at *isaackeinstein@gmail.com*.

 ## Issues

-Incase you have any difficulties or issues while trying to run the script
+In case you have any difficulties or issues while trying to run the script
-you can raise it on the issues.
+you can raise an issue.

 ## Pull Requests

-If you have something to add I welcome pull requests on improvement , you're helpful contribution will be merged as soon as possible
+If you have something to add, I welcome pull requests on improvement; your helpful contribution will be merged as soon as possible.

 ## Give it a Star

-If you find this repo useful , give it a star so as many people can get to know it.
+If you find this repo useful, give it a star so that many people can get to know it.

 ## Credits

-All the credits to [kalebu](https://github.com/kalebu)
+All the credit goes to [kalebu](https://github.com/kalebu).